-It’s been in vogue for a long time now to say we are slaves to technology, but do even know what this means?
+It’s been in vogue for a long time now to say we are slaves to technology, but do we even know what this means?
 Do we have any idea what technology actually does and the way it pervades?
 Or has the technology become so evasive, so dominate that its ways and ruses have become invisible to us?
 That is, are humans to technology what fish are to the ocean?
 Are we so enmeshed in it we can longer even recognize what technology is and the way it ensnares us?

 Satellites mistaken for stars in the night sky, the incessant buzzing of electricity everywhere, the obese spectrums filling every atom with terabytes of data, the cars zooming through the streets and that slithering steel subway beneath it.
 The pills falling down your throat, and the bulbs above draping this room in artificial light.
 The motorized food industry.
 These man-made words, this technological innovation called language, which type casts all understanding in virtual symbols… Just stop.
 And think.
 Think about this this all-encompassing framework — the whole technical apparatus enwrapping everything.
 “The weariness of the cell” writes George Orwell in 1984, “is the vigor of the organism.”
 Technology is the organism and it’s thriving.
 You are the cell and you’re perishing.